ftlabs/barcode/README.md

 + The new image is then saved to a local folder
 + **[If twitter share was requested]** The image is then uploaded as a Media item to Twitter using the Twitter API.
 The Twitter API also creates a new tweet using that media item.
 + Once this process is complete the image is returned to the users browser

+## Feature creep

+A list of some interesting expansions for the project:

++ Sort by (pixel) colour
++ On startup check for any existing images and add paths to cache
++ Allow searching for date AND time ranges
++ Use Rekognition to identify images of a given person and return a barcode of that person (or even a mosaic?)
++ Add the option to search by theme, person, genre